satishwaran-s/capstone/README.md

 # Capstone

-This repository is dedicated to my journey of producing my capstone project - Automated Spray Painting Robot from scratch.
+This repository is dedicated to the development of my capstone project: the Automated Spray Painting Robot, built from scratch.

 I will update the files with as I progress through the project.